neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 When you select the <b>Add Ethernet Device...</b> option in the <b>Add new...</b> controller window, V-Control Pro monitors a network to detect if a surface is available.
 If no surface is seen, you will need to check a few things:

 * Is the [Ethernet LED Indicator](#ethernet-led) on the surface active?
-* Is the ethernet port enabled in the computer?
+* Is the Ethernet port enabled in the computer?
     * For Mac OS, open System Settings / Network.
-If the ethernet port is colored red, then it is not enabled.
+If the Ethernet port is colored red, then it is not enabled.
 Using a low cost network switch between the computer and surface usually solves this.
-A "self-assigned IP address" is OK because legacy ethernet surfaces do not use TCP/IP networking.
+A "self-assigned IP address" is OK because legacy Ethernet surfaces do not use TCP/IP networking.
     * For Windows, make sure the "Npcap" utility is installed.
 Learn more about [Mac OS and Windows Networking](./ethernet-controllers.md/#networking)
     * For Windows, make sure the "Win10Pcap" utility is NOT installed.
 * Is a Firewall active?